 What are the different types of Orders

-Market Order - An order placed at 'Market' to ensure that the order is traded at any price prevailing in Market
+An order placed at the current market price to ensure execution at any prevailing price in the market.

-IOC - Immediate or Cancel.
-This order will be executed if there are buyers or sellers at the price mentioned, else will be cancelled immediately.
-For example if you place a IOC order to 1000 shares at 100 and there are 800 buyers at 100 in the market, the order for 800 numbers will be executed and the remaining 200 will be immediately cancelled.
+This order is either executed immediately, if there are enough buyers or sellers at the specified price, or it is canceled.
+For example, if you place an IOC order for 1000 shares at 100 and there are only 800 buyers at 100, the order will execute for 800 shares and the remaining 200 will be canceled.

 Was this article helpful?